 Stakeholders & Ownership

-SRRUC is administered by a Board of Directors, made up of seven shareholder representatives.
-SRRUC shareholders include the Town of Black Diamond, Town of Turner Valley, and Foothills County, who have invested into the system.
+SRRUC is administered by a Board of Directors, made up of four shareholder representatives.
+SRRUC shareholders include the Town of Diamond Valley and Foothills County, who have invested into the system.
 Ownership and control of the corporation, along with water allocation is based on this investment.
-Town of Black Diamond and Town of Turner Valley are each represented by three Directors on the Board, while Foothills County is represented by one Director.
+Town of Diamond Valley is represented by three Directors on the Board, while Foothills County is represented by one Director.
 The Village of Longview has not invested in the system but remains involved to understand potential options for future water supply needs.
 Each member municipality is responsible for providing a water license for their respective water allocation and for the distribution of potable water to their customers, which includes water delivery, metering, and billing for water services.